pft/sl-apckey25mk2/readme.md

 Run `python lib/sessions.py <sessiondir>` to get feedback on which pads have storage.

+The last recorded or loaded session by the driver during the current session is indicated by a blinking pad.

-## Device mode 3: Session load mode
+## Session mode 2: Session load mode

 Pressing a pad loads a session stored under that pad.

 Invoke by pressing `[Device]` twice.
 The `[Device]` button will light pulsate red.

+The last recorded or loaded session by the driver during the current session is indicated by a blinking pad.

 ## Levels mode 1: volume (wet) levels for all displayed loops